Banu Judham

 The Judham (بنو جذام) was a large Arab tribe that inhabited the southern Levant and northwestern Arabia during the late antique and early Islamic eras (5th–8th centuries).
 Under the Byzantine Empire, the tribe was nominally Christian and fought against the Muslim armies between 629 and 636, until the Byzantines and their Arab allies were defeated at the Battle of Yarmouk.
 Afterward, the Judham converted to Islam and became the largest tribal faction of Jund Filastin (district of Palestine).

 The origins of the Judham are not clear.
-They may have been descendants of the northern Arabs, though the tribe itself claimed Yamanite (southern Arab) origins.
-However, this may have done to draw closer to their Yamanite allies in Syria.
+They may have been descendants of the northern Arabs, though the tribe itself claimed Yamanite (southern Arab) origins, perhaps in order to associate themselves with their Yamanite allies in Syria.

 Location

 Before the advent of Islam in the early 7th century, the Judham nomads roamed the desert frontier areas of Byzantine Palestine and Syria, controlling places such as the Madyan, Amman, Ma'an, Adhruh, Tabuk as far south as Wadi al-Qura.
 On the eve of the Muslim conquests, they dominated the territory extending from the environs of Tabuk northward to the areas east of the Wadi Araba valley and the Dead Sea, including the Balqa region around modern Amman.